 - 1. Horses must not be treated by injection or infusion with any substance not listed on the EPSL prior to the Competition on the day in which they compete.
-An exception is granted for classes starting at 18.00hrs or later where Horses may be treated by injection or infusion until 10.00hrs on the day of competition. - 2.
+An exception is granted for classes starting at 18.00hrs or later where Horses may be treated by injection or infusion until 10.00hrs on the day of competition. - 1.2.
+Non-emergency treatments must not be administered when the FEI Stables Area is closed. - 2.3.
 In the event of an emergency or on-going treatment, Horses may be treated with injectable or infused Controlled Medication Substances or antibiotics on the day in which they compete.
-Prior authorisation must be obtained from the VD and GJ as described in Articles 1059 and 1060. - 3.
-Same-day medication is subject to routine checks by the VC/VD, Stewards and other FEI Officials. - 4.
-Disciplinary actions will be taken against PTVs who administer unauthorised same-day medication.
+Prior authorisation must be obtained from the VD and GJ as described in Articles 1059 and 1060. - 3.4.
+Same-day medication is subject to routine checks by the VC/VD, Stewards and other FEI Officials. - 4.5.
+Disciplinary actions will be taken against PTVs who administer unauthorised sameday medication.
 Sanctions will be issued according to Annex VI and/or issued in accordance with the EADCMRs.